Afraammu/CIT_308_LankaMartSales_23DA2-0771/README.md

 ## Project Description

-The LankaMart Retail Sales Dashboard is an interactive data visualization project developed for the CIT308 – Data Visualization module.
+The **LankaMart Retail Sales Dashboard** is an interactive data visualization project developed for the **CIT308 – Data Visualization** module.

-The dashboard analyzes retail transaction data and provides insights into revenue, cost, profit, orders, product categories, customer segments, sales channels, payment methods, delivery performance, and returned orders.
+The dashboard analyzes retail transaction data and provides useful insights into revenue, cost, profit, orders, product categories, customer segments, sales channels, payment methods, delivery performance, and returned orders.

 ## Technologies Used